Built for LLMs and code agents

 - Full analysis (parse + optimize + lineage + types): ~0.3 ms per model

-This means an agent can analyze the impact of a proposed change across an entire dbt project in seconds, not minutes.
-The feedback loop is tight enough for interactive agent workflows.
+So an agent can analyze the impact of a proposed change across an entire dbt project in seconds, not minutes — tight enough for an interactive workflow.